 This article contains a discussion of premises/operations insurance coverage for insulation contractors facing asbestos claims, the multiple limits of coverage available for such claims, and the burden of proof required when litigating such claims between policyholders and insurance companies.

 This blog is for informational purposes only.
 This may be considered attorney advertising in some states.
-The opinions on this blog do not necessarily reflect those of the author's law firm and/or the author's past and/or current clients.
+The opinions on this blog do not necessarily reflect those of the author’s law firm and/or the author’s past and/or present clients.
 By reading it, no attorney-client relationship is formed.
 If you want legal advice, please retain an attorney licensed in your jurisdiction.
+The opinions expressed here belong only the individual contributor(s). © All rights reserved.
+2009.